akosfurton/stackoverflow_auto_mod/analysis_report.md

  - Log Loss

 ## TF-IDF Model Scores
-For the TF-IDF model (without metadata), the above mentioned scores are reported
+For the TF-IDF model (with metadata), the above mentioned scores are reported
  below:
-- AUC: 0.86
+- AUC: 0.87
-- Accuracy: 0.78
+- Accuracy: 0.79
-- Log-Loss: 0.46 (predicting 0.5 for everything = 0.693, lower is better)
+- Log-Loss: 0.4455 (predicting 0.5 for everything = 0.693, lower is better)

-For the TF-IDF model (with metadata), the above mentioned scores are reported
+For the TF-IDF model (without metadata), the above mentioned scores are reported
  below:
-- AUC: 0.86
+- AUC: 0.79
-- Accuracy: 0.78
+- Accuracy: 0.72
-- Log-Loss: 0.46 (predicting 0.5 for everything = 0.693, lower is better)
+- Log-Loss: 0.59 (predicting 0.5 for everything = 0.693, lower is better)

-Because the metadata model performs better, I prefer to use it in production when metadata collection / processing is possible.
+Because the metadata model performs better, it is preferred to use in production when metadata collection / processing is possible.

 In all 3 metrics, the both TF-IDF models perform considerably better than random